Wastewater Treatment Plant Desludging

 What are we going to do with it?

-There are strict regulations around how the final product can be used, even with a high quality Aa biosolid rating.
+There are strict regulations around how the final product can be used, even with a high quality A1 biosolid rating.
 There are a few options we are currently working toward – more info to come!

 We’re hopeful that this could be an additional revenue stream for Council in the near future.